 California is the stuff of myths, legends, and lore.
 There’s a sense of fantasy that doesn’t hail from Hollywood, but from the size and scope of its natural wonders.
 Otherworldly landscapes abound, from colossal, ancient trees to volcanic basins and dangerous deserts, rocky plains and cacti-covered mesas.
-For those looking to reignite their appreciation for childlike wonder with a road trip through national parks, now’s the time and California’s the place.
+For those looking to reignite their appreciation for childlike wonder with a road trip through the US national parks, now’s the time and California’s the place.

 If you’re feeling overwhelmed by the number of national parks and the scope of landscapes California has to offer, you’re starting to get the right idea.
 With more than 15 million acres of national park land, it’s the ultimate haven for nature lovers looking for some wide-eyed solitude and sightseeing.
 Wondering where to start?
 Right here:

 When America’s first conservationist president, Theodore Roosevelt, signed into law the lasting protections for the natural wonders of our modern-day national parks, he soliloquized, “There can be nothing in the world more beautiful than the Yosemite, the groves of the giant sequoias and redwoods, the Canyon of the Colorado, the Canyon of the Yellowstone, the Three Tetons; and our people should see to it that they are preserved for their children and their children’s children forever, with their majestic beauty all unmarred.”